skrey/yellow-extensions/plugins/feed/README.md

 How to use a feed?
 ------------------
 The feed is available on your website as `http://website/feed/` and `http://website/feed/page:feed.xml`.
-It shows recently changed pages for the entire website, only visible pages are included.
+It's a feed for the entire website, only visible pages are included.
+To make a blog feed open file `system/config/config.ini` and add `FeedFilter: blog`.
 You can add a link to the feed somewhere on your website.
 See example below.

 Example
 -------